mvdzel/ehrsfm-fhir-r5/input/pagecontent/chapter8.md

 Selected verbs in conformance criteria should be at the proper level of granularity.
-If a parent verb in a hierarchy is used, then it means that the actions of all the children verbs under it [are pertinent and applicable:]{.underline}
+If a parent verb in a hierarchy is used, then it means that the actions of all the children verbs under it <u>are pertinent and applicable:</u>

 -   For example, instead of saying MAINTAIN clinical data which would imply storage, update and deletion of data, one would say STORE and